Secure, fast and scalable: Why the JAMstack is revolutionising web development

 Mammut (https://www.mammut.com/int/en)

-An international online store for outdoor clothing
+An international online shop for outdoor clothing

 Klarna (https://www.klarna.com/de/)